Markdiocre/Markdiocre/README.md

 - Hi I am Mark Thaddeus Manuel and I am currently a college student .
-Also currently learning Game dev using Godot
+Also is learning Fullstack with Django and VueJS